rowlandcoping/hopes-and-dreams/README.md

 ![image](static/images/feature-list/dream-icons.png)

- - the dream creation category selector (also present in the profile and dream editing) provides point and click interface for selecting categories with user validation and clear messaging if they select too many.
+ - The dream creation category selector (also present in the profile and dream editing) provides point and click interface for selecting categories with user validation and clear messaging if they select too many.

 ![image](static/images/feature-list/category-selector.png)

- - option to disable comments when editing or creating a dream as a safeguarding feature.
+ - Option to disable comments when editing or creating a dream as a safeguarding feature.

 ![image](static/images/feature-list/disable-comments.png)

- - users can see previews of any image they upload with the aspect ratio in which they will be displayed - also applies to user profile; all user images are compressed, reformatted and appropriately resized on upload to maintain site performance.
+ - Users can see previews of any image they upload with the aspect ratio in which they will be displayed - also applies to user profile; all user images are compressed, reformatted and appropriately resized on upload to maintain site performance.

 ![image](static/images/feature-list/image-preview.png)

- - users are provided with clear feedback for any action they take relating to a dream.
+ - Users are provided with clear feedback for any action they take relating to a dream.

 ![image](static/images/feature-list/dream-edit-feedback.png)

- - users may view their own dreams from the dreams page and review any comments that have been made.
+ - Users may view their own dreams from the dreams page and review any comments that have been made.

 ![image](static/images/feature-list/view-dream.png)

- - users have the freedom to delete any comments relating to their own content which they find unacceptable, as a safeguarding feature.
+ - Users have the freedom to delete any comments relating to their own content which they find unacceptable, as a safeguarding feature.

 ![image](static/images/feature-list/own-dream-delete.png)

- - users may add comments to a dream with an intuitive interface; all textboxes across the site automatically resize to their content providing a seamless user experience
+ - Users may add comments to a dream with an intuitive interface; all textboxes across the site automatically resize to their content providing a seamless user experience.

 ![image](static/images/feature-list/add-comment.png)

- - users are able to share dreams they like or have created external to Hopes and Dreams; people do not have to be logged in to view them.
+ - Users are able to share dreams they like or have created external to Hopes and Dreams; people do not have to be logged in to view them.

 ![image](static/images/feature-list/share-dream.png)